terra-money/docs/src/terracli/keys.md

 ### Consensus Address `terravalcons-`

-Generated when the node is created with `terrad init`, and serves to identify the Tendermint signing key for the node, rather than the operator.
+The consensus address is generated when the node is created with `terrad init`, and serves to identify the Tendermint signing key for the node, NOT the operator (account holder).

 ```bash
 $ terrad tendermint show-validator